reuk/wayverb/docs_source/conclusion.md

 useful to its target audience of musicians and sound designers, it must be simultaneously accurate, efficient, and accessible.

-The aims of accuracy and efficiency would be met by combining wave-modelling and geometric simulation methods, benefiting from both the physical realism of wave-modelling, and the computational performance of geometric simulation.
-This technique is not used by any other publicly available simulation package, so it was thought that a program implementing both models would be both faster and more accurate than competing programs.
+The aims of plausibility and efficiency would be met by combining wave-modelling and geometric simulation methods, benefiting from both the physical realism of wave-modelling, and the computational performance of geometric simulation.
+This technique is not used by any other publicly available simulation package, so it was thought that a program implementing both models would be both faster, and produce higher-quality results than competing programs.
 To further improve performance, the simulation would be implemented to run in parallel on graphics hardware.
 The program would be free and open-source, with a graphical interface, to ensure accessibility and encourage adoption.

-Testing shows that the individual modelling methods are individually reasonably accurate.
+Testing shows that the individual modelling methods are individually reasonably plausible.
 The ray-tracing and image-source methods respond appropriately to changes in room size, material, source/receiver spacing and receiver type.
 This is also true of the waveguide, which additionally is capable of modelling low-frequency modal responses, taking wave-effects such as diffraction into account.
-However, the accuracy of the waveguide is a drawback in some respects.
-When waveguide outputs are combined with geometric outputs, the relative inaccuracies of the geometric results are often highlighted by obvious discontinuities in the blended spectrum.
-Although use of the waveguide increases accuracy at low frequencies, generated outputs may be less useful than if generated entirely with geometric techniques, simply because of these discontinuities.
+However, when waveguide outputs are combined with geometric outputs, the blended spectrum shows obvious discontinuities.
+Although individual aspects of the waveguide model (such as the boundary and receiver implementations) perform as expected, the waveguide model as a whole does not.
+The audible artefacts produced by combining the models mean that generated results are not fit for the purposes of high-quality music production or sound design.
 This indicates that the goals of the project were misguided: an additional, primary goal of "usefulness" or "fitness" should have been considered.
-Future work may seek to improve the match between the outputs of the different models, perhaps sacrificing some low-frequency accuracy in the interests of sound quality.
+Future work may seek to locate errors in the implementation of the waveguide, and to improve the match between the outputs of the different models, perhaps sacrificing some low-frequency accuracy in the interests of sound quality.

 In terms of efficiency, simulations generally complete within minutes, rather than hours or days, meeting the project's efficiency target.
 It is also